How to get a 725 FICO Score After Bankruptcy

 b) Buy Here Pay Here care lots also intentionally lower your scores to keep you as a customer and refuse to report on time payments to keep you captive.
 You want Bank installment credit for your car loans.
 Credit Unions and finance companies are given less impact than bank loans.
 You can only catch these errors by examining your credit report occasionally.

-c) After bankruptcy your report accounts should show that the account is closed not account delinquent.
+c) After bankruptcy your report accounts should show an account is closed not account delinquent.
 We have a service we recommend for correcting this.

 Check the accuracy of your credit file and remove errors

-85% of all reports have errors and 40% have serious enough that the error would prevent you getting a home mortgage.
-Checking you own file has no effect on your score and you should check it 2-3 times a year.
+85% of credit reports have errors.
+40% have serious enough errors that it would prevent you getting a home mortgage.
+Checking your own file has no effect on your score and you should check it 2-3 times a year.

 a) Most credit improvement services only have a 35% success ratio and only suppress a credit item temporarily.
 There is a huge difference between temporarily suppressing an item and permanently deleting it.
 Even the best companies only have a 70% success rate.

 b) Only negative information, recent missed payments, duplicate collections for the same debt and accounts that are not yours are a high priority.
-Concentrate on recent (less than 2 year old errors).
+Concentrate on recent activity (less than 2 year old errors).
 Bankruptcy items reported as delinquent instead of account closed are errors.
 Information that is not yours is often identity fraud.
 Incorrect addresses may mean utility bills being charged in your name.
-Check your credit file at least 2-3 times per year.

 Do not pay collections over 2 years old.